 CSAE Research Team and areas of specialisation

-Dr Christopher S Adam: Reader in Development Economics and Official Fellow of St Cross College: macroeconomics and applied macroeconometrics
+Professor Christopher S Adam: Professor of Development Economics and Official Fellow of St Cross College: macroeconomics and applied macroeconometrics

 Dr Janine Aron: Research Officer: international economics, monetary economics, applied macroeconometrics on the South African economy